browserengineering/book/book/accessibility.md

 ```

 \index{device pixel ratio}
-Think about `dpx` not as a simple helper method, but as a unit
+Think of `dpx` not as a simple helper method, but as a unit
 conversion from a *CSS pixel* (the units specified in a CSS declaration)
 to a *device pixel* (what's actually drawn on the screen).
 In a real
 browser, this method could also account for differences like high-DPI